Executive Summary 6/23/2020

-In 2001 I returned to teaching, this time working with web designers, Ux students, and developers via the Art Institute of California, Los Angeles.
+In 2001 I returned to teaching, this time working with web designers, UX students, and developers via the Art Institute of California, Los Angeles.
 Over the 2000s I taught thousands of students in the art and tech of the expanding web, and added User Experience (Ux) and Digital Marketing to my skillset.
 Our department's particular goal was creating "hybrids" - designers who code, coders who design, Uxers comfortable with SEO, and more.
-The strategy has paid off - we had 90%+ placement for our grads throughout the 2000s decade.
-More recently, I've worked as a private tutor for students entering "codeschools" including General Assembly.
+More recently, I've been developing courses and programs in UX, Web Design, and Web Development at the undergraduate and graduate level for multiple schools.

 In 2010, I became aware of the rising "bloat" of modern web pages - from about 45 kilobytes in the mid-1990s to nearly 3 megabytes today.
 Analysis of energy use by the web indicates that its "carbon footprint" is much higher than believed.
 Quite often, the web is not green.
 I developed a theory for sustainable web design, showing how to minimize carbon footprints for websites, as well as how to introduce a more sustainable workflow into web design and development.
 The theory has appeared in articles and several recent books.